andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-14.md

 excerpt: >-
   Are you unhappy with your progress as a photographer?
 Creatively, do you feel like you’ve reached a plateau, or worse, have you fallen into a valley?
-It may be time to let go of what you’ve done in the past
+It may be time to let go of what you’ve done in the past.
 thumb_image_alt: Episode 14
 image_alt: lorem-ipsum
 image_position: top